stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 Dancebreak would love to share with you a collection of social dance and performance groups on and around campus that you may be interested in getting involved with.
-This is an ever-evolving list, feel free to reach out if you know of additional resources we can add to this list!
+This is an ever-evolving list; feel free to reach out if you know of additional resources we can add!

 Hear more about upcoming events by subscribing to…